Upstate New York, January 2025: Almost Frozen

 - 3 min read

 I was still determined to catch a fish, so I decided to stop at Oak Orchard Creek on my way home.
 Within the first couple of casts, I hooked a fish.
 It was a small steelhead or lake-run rainbow trout.
-I honestly couldn’t tell.
 When I got the fish in the net, I started to laugh.
-I had driven 3 hours, booked a hotel room, and frozen for hours just to catch a fish 20 minutes from my grandparents' house.
+I had driven three hours, booked a hotel room, and frozen for hours just to catch a fish twenty minutes from my grandparents’ house.
 I was just happy to have caught something.

 The following weekend, I set out to fish a new river.
 This time, I figured I would give Cattaraugus Creek a try.
 When I arrived, I had a long hike down into the gorge.
-It had just snowed the day prior, and the fresh powder made for an interesting hike.
-To no surprise, the banks of the creek were completely frozen.
+It had snowed the day before, and the fresh powder made for an interesting hike.
+Unsurprisingly, the banks of the creek were completely frozen.
 This made for a sketchy fishing experience, using my wading boots to break the ice as I walked to the creek.
 Once again, the water was high, and fishing was nearly impossible.
-Despite the lack of fish, the spot was beautiful, and I thought about the potential fishing opportunities when the weather warmed.
+Despite the lack of fish, the spot was beautiful, and I found myself thinking about the potential fishing opportunities when the weather warmed.
+I was impressed by the remote nature of the Zoar Valley Unique Area.
+It was a vastly different experience from what I had seen the previous weekend in Oswego.

 Comments